ismir/ISMIR2020/call_for_tutorials.md

 - Short biography of the presenters
 - Any special requirements

-The proposals should be submitted as a PDF attachment via email to [ismir2020-tutorials@ismir.net](mailto:ismir2020-tutorials@ismir.net) by May 22, 2020.
-Acceptance/rejection decisions will be made by the ISMIR2020 Tutorial Chairs, and notifications will be made by June 15, 2020.
+Initial proposals should be submitted as a PDF attachment via email to [ismir2020-tutorials@ismir.net](mailto:ismir2020-tutorials@ismir.net) by May 22, 2020.
+After that, authors are welcome to submit revised submissions (but not initiate new submissions) by May 29, 2020.
+Acceptance/rejection decisions will be made by the ISMIR2020 Tutorial Chairs, and notifications will be made by June 22, 2020.
 The decision will depend on the following criteria:

 - Relevance (i.e., of interest to the whole community or only a segment thereof)
 - Suitability to generally knowledgeable students in MIR rather than specialists